The Wireless IPv6 Mesh Networking Technology

-Why a mesh?
+Why a wireless mesh?

-The mesh routes around tough spots
+The network routes around tough spots

-The mesh extends the wireless range
+The network extends the wireless range idefinetely

 Low-power radios have a limited range.
 While the range may be hundreds of meters, it still has an upper limit.